saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 #### MacOS
  [See the lesson in the Selenium Java course](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) to see how to set up your local environment on MacOS

-### About Running Tests on Sauce Labs

-#### Capabilities

-Capabilities are sets of settings that you can pass along to the environment your test is being run, using the JSON wire protocol.
-W3C has a set of capabilities you can use, and you can create your own sets of capabilities using [Mutable Capabilities](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/MutableCapabilities.html) to create your own capabilities as well.

-Other vendors, such as [Chrome](https://chromedriver.chromium.org/capabilities), [Firefox](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions), and Sauce Labs have created other pre-defined subsets of capabilities that you can set, which are useful when you need to set specific capabilities such as extensions for Chrome, or the Sauce username.

-#### Why Sauce Labs?
-In this module you are going to learn how to move the test suite that you have on your local machine onto the [Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) cloud platform.

-Sauce Labs maintains a set of real and virtual devices, as well as a Selenium grid that you can use to run your test in almost any environment.
-There are many reasons this is advantageous:

-* You don't have to worry about about downloading and matching browser drivers
-* You can use virtual machines (without having to set it up on your own machine)
-    *   To test older versions of operating systems
-    *   Test browsers that run on different operating systems that your own.
-* You don’t have to provision all the different kinds of virtual machines you will need yourself
-*   You don’t have to set up and maintain the Selenium Grid that will coordinate the test across all of these different machines

-When you run tests on Sauce Labs, you are using the _Selenium Grid_ to test on multiple operating systems and the _Remote Webdriver_.
-The Sauce Labs Selenium Grid lets you distribute test execution across several machines and you connect to it with [Selenium RemoteWebDriver](https://www.selenium.dev/documentation/en/remote_webdriver/remote_webdriver_client/).

-You tell the Grid which browser and OS you want your test to run on through the use of Selenium's class object, [MutableCapabilities](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/MutableCapabilities.html), and its various subclasses for specific browser options (ChromeOptions, FirefoxOptions, etc.) Sauce Labs has [specific language bindings](https://github.com/saucelabs/sauce_bindings) that act as wrappers for supported programming languages.

 ### Run the Test Code Locally